rust-lang/edition-guide/src/rust-2018/cargo-new-defaults-to-a-binary-project.md

 libraries, and `--bin`, for creating binaries, or executables.
 If you don’t pass one of these flags, it used to default to `--lib`.
-At the time, we made this decision because each binary (often) depends on many libraries, and so the library case is more common.
-However, this is incorrect; each library is depended upon by many binaries.
+At the time, we made this decision because each binary (often) depends on many libraries, and so we thought the library case would be more common.
+However, this is incorrect;
+each library is depended upon by many binaries.
 Furthermore, when getting started, what you often want is a program you can run and play around with.
 It’s not just new Rustaceans though; even very long-time community members have said that they find this default surprising.
 As such, we’ve changed it, and it now defualts to `--bin`.